TurboFreeze/trading-platform/DESIGN.md

 ### Execution

-The server should maintain a list of bids and asks for each tradeable asset and execute accordingly.
+The server should maintain a list of bids and asks for each tradable asset and execute accordingly.

 ## Specifications and Technologies

+Written in `C++` and compiled with the `clang++` compiler.
+Requires `C++11` standard for multithreading purposes.
+Development pipeline is streamlined with `makefiles` to produce an executable for the client and an executable for the server.